enriquepablo/npl-web/tut.rst

 Tutorial: A content management system
 =====================================

-In this section we will try to develop a more complex ontology that might be used as the metadata backend for a content management system (CMS).
-Such a CMS would basically consist of the following parts:
+In this section we will try to develop a not so simple ontology that might be used as the metadata backend for a content management system (CMS).
+Let us imagine that such a CMS would basically consist of the following parts:

  #.
 A web application: mainly an HTTP request dispatcher and a system of views that the dispatcher calls to get responses for the requests;
  #.
 A database where actual content (text, images, etc.) is stored;